ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

 # Step 1.
 The first step was identifying the problem or question that needed to be answered with this analysis.
 The question was:
-  - What stats are common among the most winningest teams?
+  - What stats are common among the most winningest teams in the NFL?

 # Step 2.
+The second step involved figuring out what data was needed for this analysis.
+So, I did some research and found the [NFL Team Stats 2002 - Feb.
+2023 (ESPN)](https://www.kaggle.com/datasets/cviaxmiwnptr/nfl-team-stats-20022019-espn) dataset on Kaggle.
+The data was then cleaned and stored as .csv and imported into Google Cloud BiqQuery for further analysis.

+# Step 3.
-The second step involved knowing and gathering the stats needed for this analysis.
-The stats gathered are the following:
+The third step involved cleaning and manipulating the data to get the needed stats for analysis.
+I started this step by importing the data into Google Sheets and analyzing what columns needed to be manipulated to perform ca.

+This is the result of the data cleaning process
+The stats used from the dataset are the following:
   - away & home
   - score_away & score_home
   - third_downs_converted_away & third_downs_attempted_away